Computed tomography (CT scan)

 Possible complications & side effects

-There is a very low dose of radiation exposure during a CT scan, but the exposure is minimal.
+There is radiation involved during a CT scan, but the exposure is kept as reasonably low as achievable, while producing a diagnostic scan at the same time.
 CT scans have not been shown to cause long-term harm in patients.

 Side effects are rare.
 The most common side effects are minimal reactions to the contrast dye, which include:

 It is rare, but a patient may not know they are allergic to contrast dye.
 This reaction may include sneezing, hives or difficulty breathing.
-WAnyone reacting will be given care before they are sent home.
+Anyone with a reaction will be given care before they are sent home.

 After the procedure, please drink lots of fluids to flush out any remaining contrast dye in your system.
 Regular diet and exercise can be resumed with no restrictions.